cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 time, repeat at whatever frequency you like, and even optionally limit the number of repetitions.

-Graph section heading can also be used with :ref:`integer cycling <IntegerCycling>`.

 .. _writing_flows.scheduling.syntax_rules:

 Syntax Rules
 ^^^^^^^^^^^^

-:term:`Date-time cycling <datetime cycling>` information is made up of a starting :term:`datetime <ISO8601 datetime>`, an interval, and an optional limit.
+:term:`Datetime cycling <datetime cycling>` information is made up of a starting :term:`datetime <ISO8601 datetime>`, an interval, and an optional limit.